hashicorp/terraform-provider-google/website/docs/r/google_project.html.markdown

 * `auto_create_network` - (Optional) Create the 'default' network automatically.
 Default true.
     Note: this might be more accurately described as "Delete Default Network", since the network is created automatically then deleted before project creation returns, but we choose this name to match the GCP Console UI.
+Setting this field to false will enable the Compute Engine API which is required to delete the network.

 ## Attributes Reference